 The public water supply of the City of Yonkers shall be fluoridated in the following manner: A fluoride compound of a type and manner prescribed by the Commissioner of Public Works for the City of Yonkers shall be added to the public water supply, a concentration of approximately 1.0 part per million of the fluoride ion; provided, however, that the concentration of such ion shall not exceed 1.5 parts per million.

-All accounts shall be billed semiannually, with a minimum semiannual charge of $63.80 covering an allowance of 2,500 cubic feet.
+All accounts shall be billed semiannually with a minimum semiannual charge of $95.19 covering an allowance of 2,500 cubic feet.
+In addition, any account with a noncompliant water meter will be assessed $500 per billing cycle.
 For the purpose of billing for payment of the rates herein, bills for payment for any semiannual period may be prepared based upon estimated quantities.